Best Of15 min read

 Pros:

-• Solid 24/7 support — actually useful for non-technical bloggers
+• 24/7 support that actually helps non-technical people

 • Free CDN included